 \subsection{Cross-Modality Permutation Recovery}

 As shown in Fig. \ref{fig:pipeline}, given a ranking vector $\hat{O}$ that represents a randomly shuffled image patch sequence, the permutation recovery task aims to learn to reconstruct its original counterpart $O$ with a \textit{permutation matrix} $P$ \cite{mena2018learning}.
-Mathematically, $P$ belongs to the set of 0-1 doubly stochastic matrices, where each non-zero element in the $i$-th row and $j$-th column suggests that the current $i$-th patch should be assigned to the $j$-th place of the sequence.
-This leads to a regression problem $O=P_{\Theta, \hat{O}}^{-1}\hat{O}$, where we seek to derive $P$ with network parameters $\Theta$.
+Mathematically, $P$ belongs to the set of 0-1 doubly stochastic matrices, wherein each non-zero element in the $i$-th row and $j$-th column suggests that the current $i$-th patch should be assigned to the $j$-th place of the sequence.
+This leads to a regression problem $O=P_{\Theta, \hat{O}}^{-1}\hat{O}$ for which we seek to derive $P$ with network parameters $\Theta$.
 However, the discrete nature of this problem may pose great challenges to the model optimization.
 Here, we present how to approximate this task solving process in the context of backpropagation.

 \textbf{Permutation Generation.} We introduce a modality-shared shuffling operator $G(X_{rgb},X_{ir},\hat{O})$ that transforms randomly composed cross-modality image pairs $\{X_{rgb},X_{ir}\}$ to their shuffled counterparts $\{\hat{X}_{rgb},\hat{X}_{ir}\}$ (see Fig. \ref{fig:pipeline}, left).
-Suppose the shuffled image contains $N$ patches, $\hat{O}$ is then a random permutation of an array $[1,\cdot\cdot\cdot,N]$ sampled from the uniform distribution, which denotes the mapping from original image patches to their randomly shuffled patches.
+Suppose the shuffled image contains $N$ patches, $\hat{O}$ is given by a random permutation of an array $[1,\cdot\cdot\cdot,N]$ sampled from the uniform distribution, which denotes the mapping from original patches to their randomly shuffled ones.
 For each image with $H$ height and $W$ width, the shuffling generates a rearranged sequence of image patches (with size of $H/N\times W$) by choosing the $i$-th patch from $\hat{O}_{i}$ position of the original sequence.
 Note that $\hat{O}$ is shared within each cross-modality image pair, which maps both modality images into a common permutation subspace.
-This is beneficial to learn invariant features for global modality alignment.
+This is beneficial to learn modality-invariant representations.

 \textbf{Permutation Recovery.} We map shuffled images to corresponding affinity matrices $\hat{P}\in\mathbb{R}^{N\times N}$ to recover their original orders.
 Such mappings can be fitted by a encoder $\mathcal{F}(\hat{X}_{rgb}, \hat{X}_{ir}, \Theta)$ with parameters $\Theta$ that transforms each image into a $N^{2}$-dim feature representation.
 Specifically, for each $\{\hat{X}_{rgb}, \hat{X}_{ir}\}$, $\mathcal{F}$ learns two global representations $f_{rgb}$ and $f_{ir}$.
 We then reduce their dimensions to $N^{2}$ using a shared fully-connected layer $\mathcal{G}$, \textit{i.e.,} $\hat{f}_{rgb}, \hat{f}_{ir}=\mathcal{G}(f_{rgb}, f_{ir})$.
 It is worth noting that the selection of $\mathcal{F}$ should be consonant with downstream supervised models.
 We transform $\hat{f}$ into a $N\times N$ matrix $\hat{P}$, in which each row and column can be regarded as a logit vector that denotes the possibility of a patch belonging to a serial position (\textit{i.e.,} a category).